hsuwanying/uxui-case-study-for-OpenEdu.ch/README.md

   - Visual Prototype: redesign landing page, result search page and upload form

-## Discover
+### Discover

-### Assessment
+#### Assessment

 After discussing the business goal and main requirement with the PO, we first reversed the existing website based on four criteria: design, structure, functionality and value proposition to identify initial problems.

 **current website**

-The current website adapted a simply design, nevertheless it is unclear who are the main audience while for visitor to understand what service or products the website offers or what benefits visitor will get through the website.
+The current website adapted a simple design, nevertheless it is unclear who are the main audience while for visitor to understand what service or products the website offers or what benefits visitor will get through the website.

 <img width="1336" alt="openedu-landing-page" src="https://user-images.githubusercontent.com/72688726/209140496-51ef36fb-4193-49ca-ba7b-b05874d5b341.png">